9 Practical and Sustainable Toilet Paper Alternatives

 7. Reusable Toilet Paper

 You can either make yours at home or you can opt to buy an already made one.
-This is not an option many people would consider since it involves touching human waste but it works.
+This is not an option many people would consider since it involves touching human waste, but it works.

 If you decide to make yours at home, make sure that you use a soft material, preferably cotton.
-You can choose to use the cloth while dry or you can wet it with a little water before use.
+You can choose to use the cloth while dry or wet it with a little water before use.
 Warm water would be ideal.

 If you are making reusable toilet cloths for an entire household, consider choosing materials of different colors.
-That way each family member will easily be able to identify their cloth.Square clothes measuring 4 X 4 inches are recommended.
+That way, each family member can easily identify their clothes.
+Square clothes measuring 4 X 4 inches are recommended.

 Proper hygiene should be observed while using cloths as an alternative to toilet paper.
 They should be regularly cleaned and disinfected.
 Use baking soda and vinegar to remove any unpleasant odors.